New Orleans Saints: Jim Haslett years (2000–2005)

 Jim Haslett held the post from 2000 to 2005.
 In his first year, he took the team to the 2000 playoffs with a 10–6 mark and defeated the defending Super Bowl champion St. Louis Rams for the team's first-ever playoff win.
 The team lost the following week to the Minnesota Vikings.
 After winning the 2000 NFL Executive of the Year Award, General Manager Randy Mueller was fired between the 2001 and 2002 seasons without explanation by Benson.
-The Saints failed to make the playoffs in 2001 and 2002, although in the latter year they had the distinction of beating the eventual Super Bowl XXXVII champion Tampa Bay Buccaneers in both of their regular-season meetings, only the second team to do so in NFL history.
+The Saints failed to make the playoffs in 2001 and 2002, although in the latter year they had the distinction of beating the eventual Super Bowl XXXVII champion Tampa Bay Buccaneers in both of their regular seasonmeetings, only the second team to do so in NFL history.

 In 2003, the Saints again missed the playoffs after finishing 8–8.
 The 2004 season started poorly for the Saints, as they went 2–4 through their first six games and 4–8 through their first twelve games.
 At that point Haslett's job appeared to be in jeopardy; however, he managed to win the three straight games leading up to the season finale, leaving the Saints in playoff contention in the final week of the season.
 In week 17, the Saints defeated division rivals Carolina; however, the Saints needed other results to break their way and when the St. Louis Rams beat the New York Jets the Saints were eliminated despite having beaten the Rams, who finished with the same record.
 The Rams, Saints, and Vikings all were 8–8, with the Rams having a 7–5 conference record, Saints 6–6, and the Vikings 5–7.
 The Rams received the number 1 wild-card due to having the best conference record out of the three, followed by the Vikings due to the 38–31 loss handed to the Saints in Week 6.
 Haslett was fired after the 2005 season, in which the Saints finished 3–13 and played no regular-season games in New Orleans because of Hurricane Katrina.